 - Best for earning rewards on bonus categories: US Bank Altitude Go

 TD Cash Visa Credit Card: Best overall balance transfer card

 - Annual fee: $0

-- Introductory APR: 0% for the first 6 periods on balance transfers and purchases
+- Introductory APR: 0% for the first 6 periods on purchases and 15 periods for balance transfers

 The TD Cash Visa Credit Card is the best balance transfer card for earning cash back on dining and groceries.
 New cardmembers can earn $150 cash back after spending $500 within 90 days after account opening.

-Balances can be transferred anytime within the six-month period to utilize the 0% introductory APR offer.
+Balances can be transferred anytime within the fifteen-month period to utilize the 0% introductory APR offer.
 There is a balance transfer fee of $5 or 3% on all transfers made with the card.